What budget do I need to build my application?

 define the first business goal you want to achieve after launching your application on the market

-less attention to who your audience is: who your users are and what problems you want to help them solve.
+pay attention to who your audience is: who your users are and what problems you want to help them solve

-version 1.0 of your product should contain a minimum set of functionalities, which will firstly help you achieve the business goal defined in step 1.
-Secondly, it will be sufficient for your product's first users (early adopters) to want to use it.
+put in version 1.0 of your product a minimum set of functionalities, which will firstly help you achieve the business goal defined in step 1.
+Secondly, it will be sufficient for your product's first users (early adopters) to want to use it

-the budget cannot be too small or too big.
+set the right budget that cannot be too small or too big.
 Only the right budget will allow you to minimize the risk of failure.

-Finally, as promised, I am sharing with you a checklist that will help you check what budget you need to build your application!
+Finally, as I promised, I am sharing with you a useful, ready-to-download checklist that will help you check what budget you need to build your application!
+Best of luck!